SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage.md

 ### Source configuration

-When you create a CrowdStrike Spotlight Source, you add it to a Hosted Collector.
+When you create a CrowdStrike FileVantage Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

-To configure the CrowdStrike Spotlight Source:
+To configure the CrowdStrike FileVantage Source:
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection**.
 1. On the Collectors page, click **Add Source** next to a Hosted Collector.
 1. Search for and select **CrowdStrike FileVantage** icon.